Harris County Commissioner El Franco Lee, who served Precinct One for 30 years, passed away January 3rd, 2016. He was 66.

 Over the years, the Street Olympics developed into a network of recreational, educational and health programs that include the Harris County Aquatics Program (HCAP), the Northeast Adolescent Program (NEAP), the Bright Futures Fair and the Discovery Camp.
-Street Olympics now serves 10,000 youth annually.
+Street Olympics now serves thousands of youth annually.

 In addition to the Street Olympics, Lee also established after-school and summer programs at three Precinct One community centers.

 Lee’s Seniors Program, which operates at seven Precinct One centers, offers hundreds of senior citizens a variety of services that include health and fitness, arts and crafts, drama, gardening and tours.